HVACR Students

 Length 1 Year

-If you're studying full-time, you can complete the 36 credits for this certificate in three terms, including a summer term.
+If you're studying full-time, you can complete the 35 credits for this certificate in three terms, including a summer term.

-HVAC, AIR CONDITIONING TECHNOLOGY, Occupational Certificate
+HVAC, Air Conditioning Technology, Occupational Certificate

 Certificate